Chapter 9: Domestic Emergency Response

 - The Federal Emergency Management Agency (FEMA), a branch of the Department of Homeland Security (DHS), is the lead federal agency responsible for coordinating contracting support for domestic emergency operations.

-- DoD does not augment FEMA or other federal agencies with contracting staff, but can support specific contracting-related tasks as directed by the President or the Secretary of Defense.
+- The Department of Defense (DoD) does not augment FEMA or other federal agencies with contracting staff but can support specific contracting-related tasks as directed by the President or the Secretary of Defense (SecDef).

 - Military forces working on domestic support operations should minimize contracted support to the deployed force to avoid competing with other support efforts for limited local resources.

 - Many domestic support operations are handled at the state level.
 In these cases, U.S. Army and Air National Guard units provide military support under state active duty or under 32 United States Code (U.S.C.).

 - Contingency contracting officers (CCOs) can be expected to respond to disasters on or around bases, especially when DoD assets are involved.

 - It is critical to know how to plug into a multi-functional response effort when DoD is not the lead agency but is called upon for assistance by FEMA or other lead federal agencies.